lowRISC/opentitan/hw/ip/aes/doc/dv/index.md

 In either case the status_fsm task is called.
 * **status_fsm**: Read the status of the AES IP and based on the inputs return the status.
 When the task is in control of reading the output register it will poll the status until it indicates that the output is valid.
-It will also track the progress of processing detecting if something has gone differently than expected.
+It will also track the progress of processing, detecting if something has gone differently than expected.
 If this happens it will try to recover.

 Using these higher level functions and tasks one can build a highly customized constraint random test without low level knowledge of the test environment and the DUT.